-If you are proposing to establish a new farm/agricultural business or purchase an existing farm/agricultural business, you must provide copies of the following documents at the time of application:
+If you are proposing to establish a new farm/agricultural business or purchase an existing farm/agricultural business, the following additional requirements will apply:

-- An application proposing an agricultural activity should be based on or cover the issues described in the document Taking Stock: A Farm Business Planning Workbook For The Beginning Farmer prepared by the Ministry of Agriculture.
-For more information, refer to https://www2.gov.bc.ca/gov/content/industry/agriculture-seafood/business-market-development/agrifood-business-management/taking-stock. - All applications with proposing agricultural activities must include a feasibility statement showing how the proposed business makes economic sense, prepared by a Qualified Business Consultant who is eligible to provide services to applicants of the B.C.
-Agri-Business Planning and B.C.
-Indigenous Agriculture Development Programs.
-Consultants on this list were reviewed and pre-qualified based on professional experience and qualifications.
-For more information, refer to:http://www2.gov.bc.ca/gov/content/industry/agriculture-seafood/programs/agribusiness-planning-program
+- Your business plan should be based on or cover the issues described in the document Taking Stock: A Farm Business Planning Workbook For The Beginning Farmer prepared by the Ministry of Agriculture.
+For more information, refer to https://www2.gov.bc.ca/gov/content/industry/agriculture-seafood/business-market-development/agrifood-business-management/taking-stock. - Your business plan must demonstrate that you have thoroughly researched the feasibility of your farming operation and have established contact with relevant local stakeholders (e.g. suppliers and service providers) who can provide support to your enterprise.